-The Department of Health and Human Services in Victoria has clarified that people can still leave home and travel more than 5km to attend an urgent specialist consultation.
-Vision Eye Institute clinics in Melbourne remain open for urgent consultations.
-Our doctors will continue to offer telehealth consultations, where appropriate.
+Throughout the pandemic, Vision Eye Institute clinics in Melbourne have remained open for urgent consultations and have now resumed all routine consultations.
+Our doctors will continue to offer telehealth consultations where appropriate.
 All visitors (including patients and carers) are required to wear a face mask to gain entry into a Vision Eye Institute clinic or day surgery in Victoria.

 Our commitment to the health and wellbeing of our patients, staff and doctors remains our top priority and we continue to observe strict infection control protocols and social distancing measures.
-We will contact patients if there are any changes to their scheduled appointment(s).
+If you have any questions regarding your scheduled appointment, please do not hesitate to contact us.
+We will contact you if there are any changes to your scheduled appointment(s).

 Following the latest advice from The Royal Australian and New Zealand College of Ophthalmologists (RANZCO), we are encouraging all patients with existing eye conditions and/or new symptoms to seek attention from an eye care specialist.